lazarusA/JuliaDocs/docs/manual/faq.md

 The empty (or &quot;bottom&quot;) type, written as `Union{}` (an empty union type), is a type with no values and no subtypes (except itself).
 You will generally not need to use this type.

-## Memory {#Memory}
+## Memory

 ### Why does `x += y` allocate memory when `x` and `y` are arrays? {#Why-does-x-y-allocate-memory-when-x-and-y-are-arrays?}

 In Julia, `x += y` gets replaced during lowering by `x = x + y`.
 For arrays, this has the consequence that, rather than storing the result in the same location in memory as `x`, it allocates a new array to store the result.
 If you prefer to mutate `x`, use `x .+= y` to update each element individually.

 While this behavior might surprise some, the choice is deliberate.
 The main reason is the presence of immutable objects within Julia, which cannot change their value once created.
 Indeed, a number is an immutable object; the statements `x = 5; x += 1` do not modify the meaning of `5`, they modify the value bound to `x`.
 For an immutable, the only way to change the value is to reassign it.

 To amplify a bit further, consider the following function: